 Our Claims Manager will not only talk you through the whole claim process.
 But he will also discuss what to expect from everyone involved in settling your claim and restoring your property.
 He will also read through your policy wording and explain what your policy covers you for.

-Please feel free to have a browse through the below list of the most commonly asked questions about IC Assist’s service and about making a claim.
+Please feel free to have a browse through the below list of the most commonly asked questions about our service and making a claim in general.

-Can you help with any type of property damage claim?
+Can you deal with any type of property damage claim?

 Thanks to our diverse team of contractors, we can assist with any type of insurance repair claim – large or small.
 So were to help not matter what type of property claim you are making; water, fire, flood, storm, impact or malicious damage.

-I have already submitted my claim to my insurer.
+I have already submitted my claim to my insurance company.
 Is it too late for you to help me?

 IC Assist can help at any stage of your claim.
 Although it would be easier for you, if you instruct us to manage your claim right from the outset.
 Once you have logged your claim with your insurer, you don’t need to do anything else – just leave it all to us!